Frank O'Hara: Early life and education

 Frank O'Hara, the son of Russell Joseph O'Hara and Katherine (née Broderick), was born on March 27, 1926, at Maryland General Hospital, Baltimore and grew up in Grafton, Massachusetts.
 He attended St. John's High School.
 He grew up believing his birthday was in June, when, in fact, he had been born in March—as his parents disguised his true date of birth because he had been conceived out of wedlock.
 He studied piano at the New England Conservatory in Boston from 1941 to 1944 and served in the U.S. Navy in the South Pacific and Japan as a sonarman on the destroyer USS Nicholas during World War II.

-With the funding made available to veterans he attended Harvard University, where artist and writer Edward Gorey was his roommate.
+With the funding made available to veterans he attended Harvard College, where artist and writer Edward Gorey was his roommate.
 O'Hara was heavily influenced by visual art and by contemporary music, which was his first love (he remained a fine piano player all his life and would shock new partners by suddenly playing music by Sergei Rachmaninoff when visiting them).
 His favorite poets were Pierre Reverdy, Arthur Rimbaud, Stéphane Mallarmé, Boris Pasternak, and Vladimir Mayakovsky.
 While at Harvard, O'Hara met John Ashbery and began publishing poems in the Harvard Advocate.
 Despite his love of music, O'Hara changed his major and graduated from Harvard in 1950 with a degree in English.

 He then attended the University of Michigan in Ann Arbor, where he won a Hopwood Award and, in 1951, received a master's degree in English.